oopsstafan/code_test_PH/README.md

 # 1. Introduction
 This is a web for the code test.
-The home page has a header, and a menu with 5 options including 'Home' and 'Login'.
+The home page has a header, and a menu with 5 options including 'Home', 'Login', and 3 'Hire me Reason #' page.
 When users are at home page, they will see my introduction like a CV in a table at the same page.
-When users are at each of the 'Hire me' page, users will go to another new 'info page.
+When users are at each of the 'Hire me reason #' page, users can check out some basic information.
 When users are at login page, they can input username and password to login in the same page.
-If login successful, user will also go to the 'info' page.
+If login successful, user will go to the new page with user's username.

 <b>P.S.
 You need to input username 'admin' and password 'admin' to login, every other inputs will fail the login.</b>